 Applicants who are ill, or owing to other exceptional circumstances, such as suffering a bereavement, or observing a genuine religious practice, and unable to take the test on the main date, may be permitted to take the test at a specified test date within 2 weeks of the main test date.
-In the case of illness, the provision of sufficient evidence in the form of a medical certificate from the family doctor, hospital consultant or specialist will be required which mentions the date of the main admission test.
+In the case of illness, the provision of sufficient evidence in the form of a medical certificate from a fully registered medical doctor, or the child's hospital consultant or specialist will be required which mentions the date of the main admission test.
 In any other circumstances a written explanation of the reason with documentary evidence should be provided.
 The Headteacher will make a decision based on the evidence provided.